76th Guards Air Assault Division: Crimea and the war in Donbas

-In 2014 division units spearheaded the 2014 Russian military invasion of Ukraine, and were used in the annexation of Crimea.
+In 2014 division units were deplyed in the 2014 Russian annexation of Crimea.
 On 18 August, the division was awarded the Order of Suvorov by Vladimir Putin for the "successful completion of military missions" and "courage and heroism".
 On 20 August 2014, two BMD-2s of the 76th Guards Air Assault Division were captured by Ukrainian forces near Lutuhino in the Luhansk region.
 Ukrainian government officials presented Russian soldiers' IDs and other military documents from the vehicles.
 Russia's defence ministry denied the claim.

 Several members of the division, among whom was the platoon commander Anton Korolenko, died on 19–20 August, under circumstances their families would not reveal.
 A Pskov newspaper reported that nearly an entire company of paratroopers from the 76th Guards Air Assault Division allegedly was lost during combat as part of the war in Donbas, having 80 dead, though without any conclusive proof.